-Advanced Placement (AP) Examinations provide you with the opportunity to complete college-level coursework while in high school and to gain valuable skills and study habits for college.
-If you achieve a qualifying score of a 3 or higher on the respective AP Examination, proficiency credit is awarded according to American Council of Education (ACE) recommendations for the respective lower level course requirements.
+Advanced Placement (AP) Examinations provide an opportunity to complete college-level coursework while in high school and to gain valuable skills and study habits for college.
+If you achieve a qualifying score of a 3 or higher on a given AP Examination, proficiency credit is awarded according to American Council on Education (ACE) recommendations for the exam’s respective lower level course requirements.
 You must submit a copy of an official AP score report to be evaluated for this proficiency credit award.

-Colorado Technical University awards proficiency credit for lower level comparable coursework based on CLEP examination scores as recommended by ACE for the respective lower level course requirements.
-You must submit a copy of an official CLEP score report to be evaluated for this proficiency credit award.
-In order to ensure that a CLEP examination is transferable into your degree program, you should consult with a Prior Learning Assessment evaluator.
-The total number of CLEP credits applied to a degree program may not exceed 45 session hours.
-Please note, you may be required to pay a fee directly to CLEP.
+Colorado Technical University awards proficiency credit for lower level comparable coursework based on CLEP examination scores as recommended for the respective lower level course requirements.
+An official CLEP score report must be submitted for evaluation in order to receive this proficiency credit award.
+In order to ensure that a CLEP examination is transferable into your degree program, you should consult with a CTU Prior Learning Assessment Evaluator.
+The total number of CLEP credits applied to a degree program may not exceed 45 session hours and you may be required to pay a fee directly to CLEP for the examination(s).

 CLEP examinations are available in the following areas of study:

-- Physical Science
+- Science and Mathematics